TheRacetrack/racetrack/docs/deployment/local-kubernetes-setup.md

 #### Inspecting the Job in the Racetrack Dashboard

 Racetrack ships with a dashboard.
-In production, it will be the admin who has access to this, but you're testing locally so you can see it [here](http://127.0.0.1:7003/dashboard) and you can see your adder job.
+In production, it will be the admin who has access to this, but you're testing locally, so you can see it [here](http://127.0.0.1:7003/dashboard) and you can see your adder job.

 #### (optional) Inspecting the Job inside KinD Using k9s